– by Maureen Palmer & Mike Pond

 In Canada, treatment of addiction – a complex medical disorder often accompanied by other serious mental illnesses like bipolar disorder – is often left to churches and charities staffed by lay people or people with minimal training in contrast to the experts found in the health care center.
 Or to high-end treatment facilities that are too expensive and out of reach for most Canadians.
 The dominant treatment is the 12-step model: support groups.
 Many participants credit their well-being today with their involvement in AA or similar groups.

 Support groups have worked for millions of people, but they don’t work for the majority.
-We now have a broad range of treatments that have clinically proven to be effective, including medications, meditation, cognitive behavioural therapy, motivational interviewing and trauma counseling.
+We now have a broad range of Alcohol Addiction Treatment for Men and Women done in a drug rehab center or an outpatient Drug Rehab setting that have been clinically proven to be effective, including medications, meditation, cognitive behavioural therapy, motivational interviewing and trauma counseling.
 We know a significant portion of people battling substance-use disorders have suffered trauma; treating trauma requires expertise not available in most recovery facilities.
 Treatments beyond support groups dramatically up the chances of recovery.
 Or you can easily make a phone call to this addiction hotline for new jersey to start recovering your healthy life.

 We also have no way to compel the largely 12-step abstinence-only support community to offer alternatives.

 2. ALL TREATMENT PROVIDERS MUST PROVIDE A RANGE OF EVIDENCE-BASED OPTIONS.